-This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (1), applies to all decisions concerning listed buildings.
+This obligation, found in sections 16 and 66 of the Planning (Listed Buildings and Conservation Areas) Act 1990 (ref.
+1), applies to all decisions concerning listed buildings.

-Decision-making policies in the NPPF (3) and in the local development plan are also to be applied, but they cannot directly conflict with or avoid the obligatory consideration in these statutory provisions.
+Decision-making policies in the NPPF (ref.
+3) and in the local development plan are also to be applied, but they cannot directly conflict with or avoid the obligatory consideration in these statutory provisions.

 This duty goes beyond just decisions on permissions and applies to the exercise by the local authority of all its other functions under the planning acts, such as compulsory acquisitions, urgent works and grants.

-The House of Lords in the South Lakeland case (4) decided that the “statutorily desirable object of preserving the character of appearance of an area is achieved either by a positive contribution to preservation or by development which leaves character or appearance unharmed, that is to say preserved.”
+The House of Lords in the South Lakeland case (ref.
+5) decided that the “statutorily desirable object of preserving the character of appearance of an area is achieved either by a positive contribution to preservation or by development which leaves character or appearance unharmed, that is to say preserved.”

 A development that merely maintains the status quo, perhaps by replacing a building that detracts from the character and appearance of the conservation area with a similarly detrimental building, would satisfy the statutory consideration.
 This is notwithstanding that the existing detrimental building presents an opportunity, when it is being redeveloped, to improve the environment.

 However, in a number of ways the policies in the NPPF seek positive improvement in conservation areas.
-Most explicitly paragraphs 126 and 131 require that local planning authorities should take into account "the desirability of new development making a positive contribution to local character and distinctivenss".
-Paragraph 9 says that pursing "sustainable development involves seeking positive improvements in the quality of the...historic environment...".
-The design poicies further reinforce the objective of enhancement of an area's character and local distinctiveness, concluding that "significant weight should be given to outstanding or innovative designs which promote high levels of sustainability, or help raise the standard of design more generally in an area so long as they fit in with the overall form and layout of their surroundings (paragraph 134).
+Most explicitly paragraphs 197 and 206 require that local planning authorities should take into account "the desirability of new development making a positive contribution to local character and distinctiveness".
+The design policies further reinforce the objective of enhancement of an area's character and local distinctiveness, concluding that "significant weight should be given to outstanding or innovative designs which promote high levels of sustainability, or help raise the standard of design more generally in an area so long as they fit in with the overall form and layout of their surroundings (paragraph 134).

 Compliance with both the statutory consideration and the NPPF policies therefore, generally speaking, requires account to be taken of the desirability of taking opportunities to enhance the character and appearance of a conservation area.
-As such, whilst the South Lakeland case (4) is still relevant to the interpretation of statute, its effect on decision-making has apparently been negated in this respect by the policies in the NPPF.
+As such, whilst the South Lakeland case (ref.
+4) is still relevant to the interpretation of statute, policies in the NPPF encourage enhancement.